Best Carbonara in Rome

 It is located just a short 3-minute walk from the popular (and stunning) Piazza Navona, making it the perfect spot to grab some carry-out and enjoy a stunning view.

-The two talented chefs behind the operation, Luka and Eduardo, graciously invited me behind the scenes to watch the pasta-making process, and I have to say, it was a nothing less than a deliciously great experience.
+The two talented chefs behind the operation, Luka and Eduardo, graciously invited me behind the scenes.
+I have to say, it was a nothing less than a deliciously great experience.

 You need to see it for yourself – watch my tour of Che Pasta in Rome on my YouTube channel.